wp-plugins/graphic-wp-sitemap/readme.txt

 Tags: sitemap, graphic, css, tree, vertical, icons, pages, links, organization, architecture, information, dashboard Donate link: http://socialblogsitewebdesign.com/wordpress-plugins/graphic-wp-sitemap/ Requires at least: 2.7
-Tested up to: 3.1.2
+Tested up to: 3.1.3
-Stable tag: 0.9
+Stable tag: 1.0

 The very first graphic sitemap for Wordpress, ever.
-A pretty information architecture tree will show you the distribution of your site's content.
+A pretty mind map (I.A. tree) will show you the distribution of your site's content.

 == Description ==